blazejwiecha/blazejwiecha/README.md

 - 👋 Hi, I’m @blazejwiecha
 - 👀 I’m interested in IT
 - 🌱 I’m currently learning Python
+- Also learning to know Manual Testing and in future Automation
 - 💞️ I’m looking to collaborate on Testing , Python programming ...
 - 📫 How to reach me ?
 Use google and You will find my username